 - The Small Business Development Center (SBDC) provides no fee, confidential, customized business counseling to help entrepreneurs start and grow their businesses.

-- The City of Waukee refers local entrepreneurs to the Small Business Development Center to help them develop their business ideas.
-Community & Economic Development staff is available to help entrepreneurs locate specific information (demographics, consumer spending, zoning and building codes, etc.) to support a business plan.
+- The City of Waukee refers local entrepreneurs to the SBDC to help them develop their business ideas.
+Community & Economic Development staff can help entrepreneurs locate specific information (demographics, consumer spending, zoning and building codes, etc.) to support a business plan.